DataFire/Integrations/integrations/generated/smart_me/README.md

 ### Object
 * Object `object`

+### OutputConfigurationContainer
+* OutputConfigurationContainer `object`: Configuration for the outputs of a meter (analog/digital outputs)
+  * DigitalOutputNoConnectionAction `string` (values: Nothing, TurnOff, TurnOn, SetPwmValue): The Action when the device has lost the connection
+  * Name `string`: The Name of the Output
+  * Number `integer`: The number of the Output.
+(1 for Output 1, 2 for Output 2)
+  * S0PulseValue `string` (values: PulseValue1000Kwh, PulseValue10000Kwh): The S0 Pulse Value
+  * Type `string` (values: ImpulseOutputActiveEnergy, ImpulseOutputActiveEnergyImport, ImpulseOutputActiveEnergyExport, ImpulseOutputReactiveEnergy, DigitalOutput, AnalogPwmSignalOutput, Disabled): The Type of the output

 ### OutputInformation
 * OutputInformation `object`: Informations about the Outputs of a Meter or Folder
   * ActionType `string` (values: OnOffAction, AnalogAction): The type of the Output